anywhichway/blockstore/README.md

 # Release History (reverse chronological order)

+v0.1.4 2017-07-29 Entire API now asynchronus to simplify usage and expose an interface compatible with distributed sharding/clustering.

 v0.1.3 2017-07-28 Simplified architecture and API to increase speed and decrease both library and runtime memory usage by removing free space tracking and encoding arguments to functions other than constructor.
 Store keys will autocompress on start or command. `Blockstore` constructor now takes a location and an options object for arguments.
 Storage path is automatically created if it does not exist.
-This is also in preparation for sharding mode operation.
+This is also in preparation for sharding/clustering mode operation.

 v0.1.2 2017-07-23 Documentation updates.